jundalisay/spblist/content/en/research/sarkar/microvita/chapter-07b.md

 Will microvital research affect the commercial transaction of this Earth?
 If so, why so?
 If not, why not?

 Intensive research in microvita will surely bring about radical changes in the realm of commercial transactions.

-Suppose a certain country is making a huge profit by selling sodium nitrite.
+Suppose `Country A` is making a huge profit by selling sodium nitrite.

-If the denomination and the number of the microvita present in the oxygen of the sodium nitrite is decreased or increased in the sodium nitrite factory of another country, then the buyers may not like to buy sodium nitrite supplied by the former country.
+If the denomination and the number of the microvita present in the oxygen of the sodium nitrite is decreased or increased in the sodium nitrite factory of `Country B`, then the buyers may not like to buy sodium nitrite supplied by `Country A`.

 Naturally, there will be a change in the pattern of international commercial transactions as a result of the production of commodities with the increase or decrease in the number of microvita.

 Again, take the case of jute.
-The quality of jute in the different districts of Bengal varies, although the jute seeds are the same everywhere.
+The quality of jute in the different districts of Bengal varies, although **the jute seeds are the same everywhere.**

-In Bengal, all are aware of the fact that there is a clear difference in the quality of jute in the districts of Maymansingha, Jalpaiguri and ’Murshidabad.
-The cause is the same in this case also – the varying number of microvita.
+In Bengal, all are aware of the clear difference in the quality of jute in the districts of Maymansingha, Jalpaiguri and ’Murshidabad.

+The cause is also the varying number of microvita.

 Take another case – the case of potato.
 Even after the use of the same chemical fertilizer, the rate of production and taste of potatoes in all cases are not uniform.

 Perhaps many persons are not aware of the cause of the difference in the rate of production and taste of potatoes from one place to another.

-The cause lies in the number and denomination of microvita.
-The difference in the number of microvita in oxygen accounts for this difference.
+The cause lies in the number and denomination of microvita. **The difference in the number of microvita in oxygen accounts for this difference.**

-By the way, it may be mentioned that the oxygen present in sodium nitrite acts as a fertilizer in soil.
+**The oxygen present in sodium nitrite acts as a fertilizer in soil**.
 Sodium nitrite in colloquial Bengali is called “shorá”.

-In Bihar, the Sone river is bigger than the Falgu river, and in both the rivers there are good deposits of sodium nitrite, but the sodium nitrite of the Falgu river is more productive than that of the Sone river.
+In Bihar, the Sone river is bigger than the Falgu river.
+In both the rivers, there are good deposits of sodium nitrite.
+But the sodium nitrite of the Falgu river is more productive than that of the Sone river.

-This is why the soil of Mokamatal, which is inundated by the flood waters of the river Falgu, yields a richer harvest than the fields flooded by the Sone river.
+This is why the soil of Mokamatal, inundated by the flood waters of the Falgu river, yields a richer harvest than the fields flooded by the Sone river.

 Chile in South America is the largest supplier of sodium nitrite in the world market.

-In India there is a constant shortage of tin and copper.
+In India, there is a constant shortage of tin and copper.

 By bringing changes in the inner physical structure of objects with the application of microvita, necessary elements can be created.

-In the same manner, petroleum can be artificially synthesized with the help of microvita.
+In the same way, petroleum can be artificially synthesized with the help of microvita.

-This sort of change takes place with the change in the internal structure of objects.
-There is greater scope for change in metals than in non-metals.
+This sort of change takes place with the change in the internal structure of objects. **There is greater scope for change in metals than in non-metals.**

-Newer varieties of explosives will be created in the future.
-In fact, there will be radical changes in the field of pyro-technology.

 How will the theory of microvita affect pharmaco-chemistry and biotechnology?

 There will be revolutionary changes in the fields of pharmo-chemistry and biotechnology.

 A particular object has its particular medicinal value.
 Take, for instance, the case of copper sulphate.
 It contains copper, sulphur and oxygen.

 Any variation in atomic proportions brings changes in the quality and effectiveness of medicines.
 Changes in the number of microvita bring qualitative change.

-Intensive pharmaco-chemistry research will reveal the amount of microvita required to produce particular kinds of medical effects, and accordingly a scientist will be able to evolve accurate and effective formulae for various medicines.
+Intensive pharmaco-chemistry research will reveal the amount of microvita required to produce particular kinds of medical effects.
+Accordingly, a scientist will be able to evolve accurate and effective formulae for various medicines.

 Naturally, the old and outdated formulae will be discarded.
 Hence, pharmaco-chemistry is sure to be affected.

 It is often found that the same medicine produced by different companies has varying effectiveness.
-The medicine produced by one company is found to be more effective than the one produced by the another company.
+The medicine produced by one company is more effective than that produced by the another company.

 Here also variations in the number and classification of microvita account for such differences.

-Similarly, microvita theory will also influence pyro-technology.
+Similarly, microvita theory will also create radical changes in pyro-technology.
+Newer varieties of explosives will be created in the future.

 It is noticeable that fire crackers manufactured by one company produce more or less sound than those of another company.

-The greater the internal movement, the higher the frequency, and as a result the explosive potential is intensified, producing greater sound.
-The mobility of microvita influences the internal movement.
+**The greater the internal movement, the higher the frequency, and as a result the explosive potential is intensified, producing greater sound.
+The mobility of microvita influences the internal movement.**

 Consequently, there will be great changes in the control and production of highly powerful bombs.
 And as this is concerned with speed, the very nature and mode of the speed of rockets will be affected.